IndhuPriyaT/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# Name: Indhu Priya.T
+# Register Number: 24007533
-# Uploading temperature sensor data in Thing Speak cloud
+# Experiment-6:Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.